About 2545 Hair Salon and Spa

 hair stylist & colourist

-spa services, specializing in nail enhancements, classic lashes & massage
+spa services, specializing in gel enhancements, lash extensions and massage

 established artist, hair stylist, mature styles, afro hair